Data-Driven Digital Transformation Means Cloud Data and Analytics

 Organizations have recognized the cloud opportunity for years now.
 Most, however, lacked a cohesive strategy to get there.
 There was little urgency to make this shift.
 Organizations could get by using their traditional on-premises infrastructure to meet their data and manage their business.

 In the last few years, everything has changed.
-Extreme economic conditions and the pace of change have forced organizations to adopt a “cloud now” strategy for data analytics.
+Extreme economic conditions and the pace of change have forced organizations to adopt a “cloud now” strategy for data and analytics.

 Here’s what’s driving this change.